-Farm days are counted differently if you work full-time or part-time and you don’t need to do your three months’ work all in one go, or all with one employer.→ If you work full-time (35-40 hours a week, depending on what industry you are in), the 88 days includes your days off.
+Farm days are counted differently if you work full-time or part-time, and you don’t need to do your three months’ work all in one go, or all with one employer.

 For example: working eight hours a day for four days is counted as four visa days (you’re doing 32 hours a week instead of 35 hours minimum as required).

-BE CAREFUL: For your farm work to be eligible, you must at least earn $17.70 per hour (minimum legal wage before tax), even when you’re being paid per kilogram.
-If this is not possible, then your work may not qualify for the second-year visa and you should seek employment elsewhere.
+BE CAREFUL: For your 88 days of farm work to be eligible, you must at least earn $21.38 per hour (minimum legal wage before tax), even when you’re being paid per kilogram.
+If this is not possible, then your work may not qualify for the second-year visa, and you should seek employment elsewhere.

 One important thing is that you need to keep all of your receipts and payslips.
 In fact, your payslips are key.
 They will provide evidence of work done, count your days and confirm payment has been received.
 It’s ESSENTIAL.